 Katana is a WooCommerce order management plugin that has been built by manufacturers, for manufacturers.

-By understanding the requirements behind running a modern product-making business, Katana is designed to go beyond just being an inventory management system, but is built to integrate with and support your WooCommerce order management.
+By understanding the requirements behind running a modern manufacturing business, Katana is designed to go beyond just being an inventory management system, but is built to integrate with and support your WooCommerce order management.

 But how does the WooCommerce order management app do this?